-A few years ago, social media was the next big thing for media distribution companies.
+A few years ago, social media was the next big thing for news publishers and media distribution companies.

 With social media, publishers could reach their audience on the platforms that many consumers frequented daily – or even by the hour.
 They could stir up engagement, start a conversation with younger generations, and inspire loyalty and followership.

 This buzz prompted hundreds of articles touting the “untapped potential” of social media and brought thousands of publishers – large and small – onto a variety of social sites for the first time.
 This mass migration marked the start of a symbiotic relationship between news media and social networks.